flare-labs-ltd/fasset-bots/README.md

 > This repo uses the private gitlab f-asset repo as a node dependancy, so until it is published, build without appropriate ssh key will fail.

 > **Warning**
-> It may not make sense to use this contract without also running a challenger, as liquidation requires an agent to be challenged.
+> It may not make sense to use liquidator contract without also running a challenger, as full-liquidations requires an agent to be challenged.
 If successful, the challenger has no reason not to also profit from liquidation of the challenged agent (in the same transaction).
-So, an agent in liquidation may actually be rare or non-existent.
-That's why the repo features a challenger contract, that runs a challenge and liquidation in the same transaction.
+So, an agent in full-liquidation may actually be rare or non-existent.
+That's why the repo includes a challenger contract, that runs a challenge and liquidation in the same transaction.

 > **Warning**
-> To avoid your challenge/liquidation transactions being front-ran, you should deploy your own contracts and allow their methods being called by you and only you.
+> To avoid your challenge/liquidation transactions being front-ran, the challenger contract restricts all the functions called to owner-only.
+This means each challenger bot has to deploy their own challenger contract.

 ## Why it's necessary